ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

     b) Click the name of `F51`
     c) Click Force Offline
     d) `F51` changes to offline state<br /><br />
-Once `F51` changes to offline state, ensure that traffic passes normally for all active traffic groups on the other devices
+Once `F51` changes to offline state, ensure that traffic passes normally for all active traffic groups on the other devices.

 2. Restart mcpd and then reboot.
 This will force F5 to recompile the configuration and load it into memory;
 ```